 The view is taken from the green dot in the small 1748 (b/w) map here below.
 In the description below the plate Vasi made reference to: 1) Palazzo Colonna; 2) Palazzo Bonelli Spinelli (now Valentini); 3) Colonna Traiana; 4) S. Maria di Loreto; 5) Palazzo Ruffi.
 1), 3) and 4) are shown in other pages.
 The b/w map shows also 6) Palazzo Odescalchi; 7) S. Romualdo.
 The coloured map shows the same area in 1925.

 The southern end of Piazza SS.
 Apostoli was modified in 1878 when Via di S. Romualdo, the narrow street which linked it to Piazza di Venezia was enlarged by pulling down the buildings on its southern side;

 after WWI the new street was called Via Cesare Battisti.

-nephew of Pope Gregory XV who commissioned Carlo Maderno a renovation of the building; because in the following year the cardinal sold back the palace to the Colonna only the courtyard and a few rooms were completed.
+nephew of Pope Gregory XV who commissioned Carlo Maderno a renovation of the building; because the Cardinal sold back the palace to the Colonna in the following year, only the courtyard and a few rooms were completed.